Characters: The Hitchhiker's Guide to the Galaxy

 Tricia MacMillan/Trillian Astra

 "It was either this or the dole queue again on Monday."

-Race Lift: Described as "vaguely Arabic" in the first book, implying she has South Asian ancestry.
+- Race Lift: Described as "vaguely Arabic" in the first book, implying she has South Asian ancestry.
 Played by white actresses in both the TV series and the film.
 In the comic book, she has the same pale skin as Arthur and brown hair instead of the black she has in the books.

 Marvin "the Paranoid Android"